jbreneman/lazuli.js/readme.md

 #### fancy

-Background images currently support a fancy fade in animation (think medium headers).
+Background images currently support a fancy fade in animation (think medium.com headers).
 This is still a little experimental—it currently works pretty well but sometimes will break things since it injects it's own <div> inside the element you attach it to.
 Highly recommend giving it a shot though!
 Adding more configuration for this is in the roadmap.

 #### load